 Registration made easy

-Our helpful, informational videos (.avi files) willl walk you through
+Our helpful, informational registration video will walk you through

 the registration process for undergraduate Engineering students.